Biotinidase deficiency: Diagnosis

 Biotinidase deficiency can be found by genetic testing.
 This is often done at birth as part of newborn screening in several states throughout the United States.
 Results are found through testing a small amount of blood gathered through a heel prick of the infant.
 As not all states require that this test be done, it is often skipped in those where such testing is not required.
 Biotinidase deficiency can also be found by sequencing the BTD gene, particularly in those with a family history or known familial gene mutation.

 Treatment

-Treatment is possible but unless continued daily, problems may arise.
-Currently, this is done through supplementation of 5–10 mg of oral biotin a day.
-If symptoms have begun to show, standard treatments can take care of them, such as hearing aids for poor hearing.
+Treatment is possible, but unless continued daily, problems may arise.
+Currently, this is accomplished through daily supplementation of 5–10 mg of oral biotin.
+If symptoms have started, standard treatments can take care of them, such as hearing aids for poor hearing.

 Epidemiology

 Based on the results of worldwide screening of biotinidase deficiency in 1991, the incidence of the disorder is: